-I blogged last week to share the fact that The Lowry theatre now offer relaxed performances of some of their shows.
+I blogged last week to share the fact that they offer relaxed performance at the Lowry for people with sensory needs.
 A few days after I published that blog post, Sam and I went to see the relaxed performance of The Gruffalo’s Child.

 When we arrived at The Lowry, we had to queue for around 5 minutes to collect our tickets.
 We were then given directions to the theatre where The Gruffalo’s Child was being performed, and set off walking.
 It was a good 5 minutes’ walk away, so I was pleased I had taken Sam’s special needs pushchair with us.